robert/robert.github.com/_posts/2018-09-13-programming-projects-for-advanced-beginners-3-b.md

 ## 6. Building a perfect AI

 I used to play in a lot of chess tournaments.
 They were played in vast, hushed halls, with no sound other than the gentle clacks of knights moving to F3.
 If you wanted to post-mortem your game after you had finished, there was usually a small analysis room off to the side.
 In here triumphant victors and grumpy losers pored over the past, trying to show how smart they had been or work out what they could have done better.
 The air was always saturated with a gentle hubbub of "if I go there, she goes there; but if she goes there, I go *there*!"
 Players were looking at all the possible moves that they could have made in a position, and for each move trying to find their opponent's best response.
 For each best response they tried to find the best counter-response, and so on and so forth until the game had ended or the result was no longer in doubt.
-This is roughly how the minimax algorithm works, except we're going to use computers to do it perfectly and much, much faster.
+Assuming that your opponent will play optimally and trying to find the best responses to their best responses is pretty much how the minimax algorithm works.
+The only difference is that we're going to use computers to do it perfectly and much, much faster.

 To begin the minimax algorithm, our AI will build a tree of all 250,000 possible games of Tic-Tac-Toe.